jackgore/api-check/README.md

 ### Running Standalone

-`api-check` looks for test definitions stored in `json` files with the `.ac.json` extension stored in any subdirectory in your project.
+`api-check` looks for test definitions stored in `json` files with the `.ac.json` extension stored in any subdirectory of your project.

-You can run all test definitions in your project by running `api-check run` in the root of your project directory.
+You can run all test definitions in your project by running `$ api-check run` in the root of your project directory.

 For more info on available commands you can run: